michaelmelanson/spiking-neural-net/README.md

 ### single-neuron-trace

-This example creates a single-neuron network and runs it in real-time.
+This example creates a single-neuron network and runs it.
 At each time step, in prints a line with the current state of the neuron.

 ```
 $ cargo run --example single-neuron-trace > output.csv